-The long-term trade forecast assumes compound average annual growth of 3.5 percent through 2035.
-While there is an expectation that long-term positive growth in World GDP will drive continued increases in containerized trade, future trade volumes are difficult to predict with certainty as they are subject to the ups and downs of the business cycle, individual commodity markets, and political influence.
+The long-term trade forecast assumes a compound average annual growth of 3.5 percent through 2035.
+While the study assumes long-term positive GDP growth will drive continued increases in containerized trade, future trade volumes are difficult to predict with certainty as they are subject to the ups and downs of the business cycle, individual commodity markets, and political influence.
 US-China tariff actions taken between 2018 and 2019, for example, add uncertainty to any transpacific trade forecast, especially in the short and medium-term.
 Trade with China represents approximately 33 percent of all containerized tonnage moved through Tacoma Harbor over the past decade.

-The Tacoma Harbor fleet forecast assumes that PPX3 and PPX4 vessels will comprise a larger percentage of calls and carry a larger share of total cargo over the study period.
-This assumption is based on analysis of containerized vessel order books and the assumption that firms will continue to seek economies of scale and lower unit transportation costs through deploying larger, more efficient vessels (Section 3.3).
+The Tacoma Harbor fleet forecast assumes PPX3, and PPX4 vessels will comprise a larger percentage of calls and carry a larger share of total cargo over the study period.
+This assumption is based on an analysis of containerized vessel order books and firms' preference for the economies of scale and lower unit transportation costs realized by larger, more efficient vessels (Section 3.3).
 However, vessel scrap rates and deployment are firm-level decisions based on operating costs, fleet availability, trade volume, landside infrastructure constraints, scheduling, and other exogenous factors.
-As a result, forecasting the fleet distribution at Tacoma Harbor over the study period also involves uncertainty.
+As a result, forecasting the fleet distribution at Tacoma Harbor over the study period involves significant uncertainty.
 More importantly, the share of cargo carried on PPX3 and PPX4 vessels, the benefitting classes of containerships for this project, is subject to change.